HannaLAguilar/Coursera_Capstone./README.md

-# The quest for the perfect Neighbourhood
+# The quest for the perfect Neighborhood

 This is the final project of the IBM Data Science Professional Certificate.